Koala research and advice

 • addressing koala habitat response by exploring harvesting impacts on leaf nutrition and canopy biomass – team led by Western Sydney University in collaboration with researchers from University of Melbourne and NSW Department of Primary Industries (DPI) – Forest Science Unit

-• addressing koala population response to harvesting at the site scale using two different survey methods and sensors (acoustic song meters and drones with thermal cameras) – this work will involve independent scientists from CSIRO and University of Newcastle in collaboration with NSW DPI – Forest Science Unit and Forestry Corporation of NSW.
+• addressing koala population response to harvesting at the site scale using two complementary survey methods (acoustic song meters and DNA analysis of koala scats) – this work will involve independent scientists from CSIRO and University of the Sunshine Coast in collaboration with NSW DPI – Forest Science Unit and Forestry Corporation of NSW.

 More information about the projects and program can be found in the research program plan.
 Research sites will be located in the upper and lower northeast Coastal Integrated Forestry Operations Approval (Coastal IFOA) regions.